dark-person/ComicInfo-Parser/DEVELOPMENT.md

 The git branch management should be followed below principle:

 1. Ensure branch has `rebase` to latest branch.
-Latest branch will be depend on your development purpose:
-    - For feature development, you should `git rebase develop`.
-    - For fixes, you should use `git rebase main`
 2. Ensure your commit history should be simple as possible, i.e. you should not have multiple commits for typo fixes.
 3. File changes in each commit should be as few as possible.
 This is to prevent `rebase` difficulty.
     - i.e. if you change `module1` & `module2`, you should not use one commit ONLY to conclude both changes, instead use >2 commits depend on complexity of these changes.